 It Decreases Efficiency

 During the installation of heating and cooling systems, the climatic conditions and the square footage of your home determine the size of your HVAC system.
 A larger HVAC system than required has short heating/cooling cycles, which damage the motor.
 On the other hand, a smaller one will run longer and overwork, eventually damaging it.
-A technician from Gallagher's Plumbing, Heating and Air Conditioning will only fit a perfect match to your home needs to avoid energy inefficiencies and save you money.
-Note that your system produces the same energy during operation whether the vents are shut or open.
+Your system uses the same energy even if you close vents upstairs.

 Understanding how the HVAC system works will help show how closing the vents offsets the efficiencies of your appliance.
-The blowers draw air from your home through the return ducts for cooling or heating and then back to your home via supply ducts.
+The blowers draw air from your home through the return ducts for cooling or heating.
+They then return to your home via supply ducts.

 When you shut the registers, you deter the airflow and push more air to desired rooms than the system can handle.
 This action overworks the HVAC unit and makes it run for longer when trying to correct the temperature differences.
 Consequently, overworking your system for prolonged hours uses more energy and damages the machine faster.
 More energy and premature death of your system will cost you more.